Kotor is an idyllic resort town nestled in a corner of a beautiful bay surrounded by fjords.

-Zadar is a cool, young, university town with a great historic area.
+Zadar is an university town with a great historic area.
 I enjoyed my time here.

 The area is clean, pretty, bright, by the sea, has all the restaurants, stores, and bakeries to be desired.

-There are pretty areas to stroll along the sea and cool sights like the sea organ where the waves moving over the steps plays music.
+There are paths to stroll along the sea and sights like the sea organ where the waves moving over the steps plays music.

-All the food I’ve had has been really good here.
+All the food I’ve had has been really good.
 The best dessert I had was at Art Hotel Kalelarga.
 Make sure to stop there.
-Found a bakery that has Börek.
+Found a bakery that has Burek.
 It’s addicting.
 I’ve gotten it twice already with the cheese filling.